felixmatt/shyft/README.md

 CLONING
 =========
 Shyft is distributed in three separate code repositories.
-This repository, `Shyft` provides the main code base.
+This repository, `shyft` provides the main code base.
 A second repository (required for tests) is located at [shyft-data](https://github.com/statkraft/shyft-data).
 A third repository [shyft-doc](https://github.com/statkraft/shyft-doc) is available containing example notebooks and tutorials.
 The three repositories assume they have been checked out in parallel into a `shyft_workspace` directory:

 ```bash
 mkdir shyft_workspace && cd shyft_workspace